Arlington Towers: Construction

 In February 1966, concrete was poured for the 10th floor, while a crew of 75 men were working on various aspects of the building, now scheduled for completion on November 23, 1966.
 In May 1966, the largest concrete pour in Reno occurred across the street from Arlington Towers at the site of a parking garage for the new project.
 The pour created 1,250 cubic yards of concrete to serve as the base for the new six-story parking garage, which was expected to cost $648,000.
 The pour took 11 hours, and required 23 men, 16 trucks, and 2 cranes.
 Construction on Arlington Towers reached the 20th floor in June 1966.

 By September 1966, the project had fallen 65 days behind schedule due to a construction worker strike in northern Nevada.
 At Arlington Towers, only 85 workers were on the job when the number normally would have been more than 250.
 The strike lasted 78 days, and other issues raised the total number of lost work days to 145.
 The parking facility, with 285 spaces, was 90 percent complete in December 1966, with its opening expected for the following month.

 An elevator installers' strike began on February 6, 1967, after only one of the tower's three elevators had been installed.
 The garage was opened by March 1967, and included a 33-ton pedestrian bridge connecting to the tower, which was scheduled for completion by the following month, at a cost of $4.5 million.
-Due to the elevator installers' strike, the tower was expected to open with only one elevator, while an estimated six weeks would be required to finish approximately 20 percent of elevator work that was remaining.
+Due to the elevator installers' strike, the tower was expected to open with only one elevator, while an estimated six weeks would be required to finish approximately 20 percent of the elevator work that was remaining.